TobiObeck/MLinPractice/Documentation.md

 ### 2. Precision :

 ### 3. Cohen's kappa :
-We are dealing with an imbalance class meaning we have data set with only _ % of viral tweet and _% nonviral tweet.
+We are dealing with an imbalance class, meaning we have data set with only _ % of viral tweet and _% nonviral tweet.
 And Cohen’s kappa statistic is a very good measure that can handle very well an dataset with imbalanced class.

 ### 4. Recall: